advancedresearch/advancedresearch.github.io/blog/2023-03-13-reinterpreting-computational-paradoxes.md

 ### Formal Treatments of Tautologies and Paradoxes

-When I think about tautologies and paradoxes, I use the following formal system:
+When I think about logical tautologies and paradoxes, I use the following formal system:

 - Intuitionistic Logic
 - `a^true` says "`a` is a tautology"